MasteryEducation/CPAExamsMastery.com/content/far/2/5/1/index.md

 In addition, you may consult Chapter 5.2 on Governmental Funds, Proprietary Funds, and Fiduciary Funds for an expanded coverage of specific fund types and their presentations.

 ----------------------------------------------------------------------------------------------------
-## SEO-Optimized Quiz: Measurement Focus and Basis of Accounting (State and Local Governments)
+## Quiz: Measurement Focus and Basis of Accounting (State and Local Governments)

 {{< quizdown >}}